-What do we believe in?
+What do you believe in?

 As an organisation, we believe in peace, equality, environmental justice, co-operation and youth empowerment.

-What do we do?
+What do you actually do?

-What do we learn about?
+What do you learn about?

-How are we run?
+How are you run?

 We’re an autonomous organisation within the Woodcraft Folk, completely led by our members.
 Members elect DF Committee, our organising body, and vote on how the organisation is run at business events called Things.